Improving donor data for a news and analysis nonprofit

 Decreased the “noise” in the database.
 We analyzed the organization’s donor data and used the findings from that analysis to: eliminate or consolidate duplicative records; eliminate outdated constituent and gift coding, custom attributes, and notes; eliminate any data so inconsistently collected in the past that it served as no better than “anecdata” moving forward; archive all data eliminated from the database in easily accessible flat files.
 The result was a clean set of constituent data from which to generate accurate reports and an honest view of what could reasonably be known about the constituents (individually and as a whole) from data in-hand.

 Got to know the constituents.
 We surveyed constituents to determine engagement behaviors, value proposition absorption, emotional needs, opportunities for expanding the relationship, and referral potential.
 We then informed this information with demographic and constituent behavior data from sources such as Google Analytics and Quantcast.
 Finally, we developed a group of 30 key constituent stakeholders (including top donors and other high-engagement and/or well-connected constituents) to provide additional input.
+The result was constituent data the client could trust, with a clearly identified and manageable donor cultivation strategy.

 Learned more about best practices and engagement/giving trends.
 We identified industry best practices for fundraising, focused on moving non-donors to donate, turning one-time or annual donors into monthly “sustainers,” increasing giving commitments, fundraising campaign messaging, and matching contributions.
+The result was data that could productively be analyzed.

 Developed a plan and built consensus.
 The outputs from the previous steps took most of the guess-work out of what the organization needed to do moving forward.
 In a subtle way, it increased accountability by highlighting where ego, personal preference, hunches, or convenience were driving strategic and tactical decisions, rather than data and best practices.
-Because the findings from the analysis were well-documented and socialized, board members, executives, staff, and even key constituent stakeholders were all on board.
+Because the findings from the analysis were well-documented and socialized, the result was that board members, executives, staff, and even key constituent stakeholders were all on board.

 Phase 2: Taking Action

 We aligned marketing, development, and programs to better serve constituents.
-Development-specific examples:

 Improved donor data analysis and segmentation.
 We identified one-time or annual donors that might be converted to monthly sustainer donors, and directed more personal messages encouraging them to pledge a recurring monthly amount representing a slight increase over their previous giving levels.
 We then identified major donors that might be willing to increase their giving levels, as well as provide funds for matching campaigns.
 Finally, we identified high-engagement, non-donor constituents and engaged them in more personal dialogue about becoming donors.
+The result was a strategic plan that worked to increase donations.

 Through our work together, the organization achieved the following: